-When you signed a lease for your apartment or home, you agreed to pay a certain amount of rent by a certain date each month for a certain length of time, one or two years for example.
+An apartment or home lease obligates you to pay a specific amount of rent for a certain length of time, one or two years for example.
 Sometimes you need to get out of the lease earlier than you initially agreed.
+Life happens.
 Maybe you're relocating for a job, buying a house with your new spouse, or have fallen on hard times and can no longer afford the rent payments.

-Moving out of a rental before the lease ends is referred to as breaking your lease.
-Breaking your lease can hurt your credit score, especially don't pay the leftover balance when you move out.
+Moving out of a rental before the lease ends is referred to as breaking your lease and can potentially affect your credit score, particularly if you don't pay any remaining balance when you move out.
 Working with your landlord to break your lease can help you avoid damaging your credit.

 Costs of Breaking a Lease

 Your lease probably includes a lease-breaking fee that's charged when you terminate your lease before it ends.
-Depending on the terms of your lease, you'll either be charged a flat lease breaking fee or rent for the remainder of the lease.
-Refer to your lease or call your landlord to find out your lease breaking fee and the steps to take for breaking your lease.
+Depending on the terms of your lease, you'll either be charged a flat lease-breaking fee or rent for the remainder of the lease.
+Refer to your lease or call your landlord to find out your lease-breaking fee and the proper steps to take for breaking your lease.

 When you move out, you'll also be charged for any damages to the apartment that aren't covered by your security deposit.
 These charges would be due even if you didn't break your lease.
 Speaking of the security deposit, if you move before your lease ends, you may forfeit your security deposit, even if you leave the apartment damage-free.

-Talk to your landlord about applying the security deposit to your lease breaking fee.
+Talk to your landlord about applying the security deposit to your lease-breaking fee.
 You can avoid hurting your credit by paying any lease-breaking fees in full and giving your landlord the advance notice required by your lease.
-If you want to avoid paying the lease breaking fee, you may be able to sublease your apartment.

-You can expect your landlord to take legal action if you move out before your lease ends without taking care of your lease breaking fee or any other outstanding balance.
-If your landlord currently reports rent payments to the credit bureaus, they can add the delinquent balance directly to your credit report.
+You can expect your landlord to take legal action if you move out before your lease ends without taking care of your lease-breaking fee or any other outstanding balance.
+If your landlord currently reports rent payments to the credit bureaus, they can report the delinquent balance directly to the credit bureaus to be included in your credit report.

-Or, your landlord may hire a collection agency to pursue you for the remainder of the lease balance or file a lawsuit in small claims court to obtain a judgment against you.
-Either a debt collection or judgment can wind up on your credit report and severely damage your credit score.
+Your landlord might also hire a collection agency to pursue you for the remainder of the lease balance, or file a lawsuit in small claims court to obtain a judgment against you.
+The debt collection could wind up on your credit report and severely damage your credit score.